orbs-network/lean-helix-go/spec/behaviors/lean-helix-lib/lean-helix.md

 ## Design Notes
 * Consensus is performed in an infinite loop triggered at a given context state.
 A sync scenario flow, e.g. might shift the consensus loop to a different height.
 * This library is dependent on "consumer service" with several context provided functionalities, detailed below (which could alter its behaviour).
-* The proposed design involves another partition into an inner constrained module - "LeanHelixOneHeight" - explicitly devoted to a single round PBFT consensus, further detailed in a seperated file.
+* The proposed design involves another partition into an inner constrained module - "LeanHelixOneHeight" - explicitly devoted to a single round PBFT consensus, further detailed in a separated file.
   * The "multi-height" library is responsible for looping through the correct term _(height)_, setting the relevant context
   * Including filtering old messages and subsequently relaying future messages at appropriate times.
   * Including, generating the BlockProof and new random_seed
-* Configuration related queries are goverened by height - e.g. all known federation members at given height.
+* Configuration related queries are governed by height - e.g. all known federation members at given height.
-* The committee memebers are derived at each block height using an aggregated threshold (set to QuorumSize) signature on previous height's random seed.
+* The committee members are derived at each block height using an aggregated threshold (set to QuorumSize) signature on previous height's random seed.
-* The threshold signatrues are passed as part of the COMMIT messaage.
+* The threshold signatures are passed as part of the COMMIT message.
 * COMMIT message is passed to one-height after signature on random seed is verified and signer matches COMMIT signer _(committee member of current height handled at one-height members and discarded + reported )
 * COMMIT message holds only one Signer - for both COMMIT BlockRef signature and random seed signature.
 * When a block is committed the aggregated signature is comprised matching the QuorumSize COMMIT signed messages _(same members)
-* Syncing is perfromed by the consuming service (e.g. BlockStorage), but its validity is justified on BlockProof being verified by LeanHelix library.
+* Syncing is performed by the consuming service (e.g. BlockStorage), but its validity is justified on BlockProof being verified by LeanHelix library.
 * The consensus algo doesn't keep PBFT logs of past block_height (erased on commit).
-A sync of the blockchain history is perfromed by block sync.
+A sync of the blockchain history is performed by block sync.

 ## Databases